 An example of a DRT device from the 2000-series is the DRT 2101A, which was described as:

 "a compact wideband tuner system consisting of up to eight wideband tuner modules, each covering the 0.5 MHz to 3 GHz frequency band.
 Each tuner module has a 30-MHz instantaneous bandwidth and can be operated in either an independently or coherently tuned mode under software control.
-The tuner module is factory configured to provide a high-level analog baseband output."The Internet Archive also contained this picture of the DRT 2101A device as it looked in 2003:
+The tuner module is factory configured to provide a high-level analog baseband output."The Internet Archive also contains this picture of the DRT 2101A device as it looked in 2003:

 - A DRT 1201B receiver is in the Prophet Spiral 1 Sensor (military designation: AN/MLQ-40(V)4), which is a M1102 tactical trailer, pulled by a M1165 B3 three-seat, fully armored High-Mobility Multipurpose Wheeled Vehicle (HMMWV or Humvee).
 Two Panasonic Toughbooks CF29 or CF30, running mission and communications software packages, control the DRT 1201B and enable the reporting and processing of intelligence.
 An AN/VRC-99 line-of-site radio provides data access to NSANET.

 - A second DRT 1301C receiver-processor for man-packable operations is in the Prophet Enhanced Sensor.

 - A DRT 1201 receiver is in the fixed-site version of the Prophet Enhanced Sensor, which also contains a BAT-1214 SATCOM terminal and a DF90/DF80/MS Antenna, among other equipment.